 Where will Princess Beatrice have her wedding reception?

-The recent statement also confirmed that the Queen has permitted Beatrice and Edoardo to use the grounds of Buckingham Palace as their wedding reception venue.
+The Queen has permitted Beatrice and Edoardo to use the grounds of Buckingham Palace as their wedding reception venue.

 The reception will be hosted by the Queen herself – as most royal receptions often are.